Only Murders in the Building season 4: Release

 The fourth season premiered on August 27, 2024, on Hulu.
 Subsequent episodes were released weekly until the season finale on October 29.

 Reception

+Critical response

 For the fourth season, the review aggregator website Rotten Tomatoes reported a 93% approval rating with an average rating of 7.8/10, based on 71 critic reviews.
 The website's critics consensus states, "The gang is back together in a more metatextual season full of famous faces, continuing Only Murders in the Buildings reign as one of television's most delightful comedies."
 Metacritic gave the fourth season a weighted average score of 78 out of 100 based on 29 critic reviews, signifying "universal acclaim".

+Accolades

+The fourth season received 2 major nominations at the 77th Primetime Emmy Awards, for Outstanding Comedy Series and Martin Short for Outstanding Lead Actor in a Comedy Series.